 He then went on to complete an additional four years of study and a clinical internship at the Canadian Memorial Chiropractic College (CMCC) in Toronto.
 Dr. Donsky is certified in Contemporary Medical Acupuncture through McMaster University, and also has completed training in movement assessment, athletic taping and cupping therapy.

-Dr. Donsky is a member of the Canadian Chiropractic Association, the Ontario Chiropractic Association and the College of Chiropractors of Ontario.
+Dr. Donsky has appeared on Cityline and is a member of the Canadian Chiropractic Association, the Ontario Chiropractic Association and the College of Chiropractors of Ontario.
 Through using current evidence and effective manual therapy techniques he provides excellence in patient care to empower each individual to reach their optimal level of health and wellness.